manuelprozzi/manuelprozzi/README.md

 * MySQL

 ## Examples of my work:
-* A React project, with two languges support: https://github.com/manuelprozzi/portfolio
+* A React portfolio project, with two languges support: [manuelprozzi.github.io](https://manuelprozzi.github.io/) (source code: https://github.com/manuelprozzi/manuelprozzi.github.io/tree/main)
 * A simple ecomm website made as part of the Modern Javascript Bootcamp Course from Colt Steele: https://github.com/manuelprozzi/ecomm
 * Colaborative project made as part of the Full Stack Web Developer course from Digital House, (some of it is in spanish): https://github.com/LucianoFabrizio/grupo_11_StationGame